 If you become demotivated during your lessons, some good advice is to go back and work on something that you’ve already mastered.

-By substituting a difficult exercise with an easier one, your brain will think, “Awesome, I know that, let’s keep going!”
+By substituting a difficult exercise with an easier one, your brain will think, “Awesome, I know that, let’s keep going!”.
+Then you can go back to your edgy fingerstyle guitar licks or your faster arpeggios with a greater self-confidence.

 Sometimes, it is helpful to go backwards to start from more stable ground to find your motivation again.